Ji-Young Lee, Professor and Department Head

 Dr. Sangyong Choi is an Assistant Professor in the Department of Nutritional Sciences at the University of Connecticut.
 His research in Nutrigenomics and Nutrigenetics has focused on understanding the interactions between genes and nutrients with a primary interest in zinc nutrition in physiological and pathophysiological conditions.
 Dr. Choi teaches graduate courses – Vitamins & Minerals, Precision Nutrition, and Nutrition & Gene Expression.

 Dr. Nancy Rodriguez is a Professor in the Department of Nutritional Sciences at the University of Connecticut.
 Her research program focuses on relationships between exercise, protein intake, energy balance, and protein utilization in athletes, physically active adults, and healthy obese and non-obese children.
 Dr. Rodriguez teaches sports nutrition, medical nutrition therapy, and the protein component of the graduate course, Macronutrients.

 Catherine Andersen, Associate Professor

-Dr. Catherine Andersen is an Associate Professor, Academic Program Director, and MS in Personalized Nutrition, in the Department of Nutritional Sciences at the University of Connecticut.
+Dr. Catherine Andersen is an Associate Professor, and the Academic Program Director of the MS in Personalized Nutrition program, in the Department of Nutritional Sciences at the University of Connecticut.
 Her research employs clinical, nutrigenomic, and translational approaches to investigate the relationship between diet and lifestyle factors, metabolic health, and immune function in the context of acute and chronic diseases.
 Dr. Andersen teaches Clinical Nutrition and Advanced Clinical Nutrition.

 Susan Mitmesser, Adjunct Professor